Options to deactivate your website subscription.

 When your site expires, you can still access some panels when you're logged in:

-- Member Areas - If your Member Areas subscription is still active, you can view panels about your past membership sales, including member profiles.
+- Member Areas panel - If your Member Areas subscription is still active, you can view panels about your past membership sales, including member profiles.

 What happens to my other subscriptions?